kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technology and Innovations
+## Technology and Engineering Developments

-* [Ki Editor now supports Reveal](https://ki-editor.github.io/ki-editor/docs/normal-mode/space-menu#reveal) - A new feature in Ki Editor introduces support for Reveal, enhancing the editing capabilities for presentations.

-* [Tiny JITs for a Faster FFI](https://railsatscale.com/2025-02-12-tiny-jits-for-a-faster-ffi/) - Discusses employing Tiny JIT compilers to improve foreign function interface (FFI) performance.

-* [Rust for Linux](https://fosdem.org/2025/schedule/event/fosdem-2025-6507-rust-for-linux/) - Insights into the integration of Rust programming language within the Linux kernel.

-* [Show HN: Game Bub – open-source FPGA retro emulation handheld](https://eli.lipsitz.net/posts/introducing-gamebub/) - An open-source project showcasing an FPGA-based handheld device for retro game emulation.

-* [Show HN: A no-build fullstack SSR TypeScript web framework](https://jsr.io/@fullsoak/fullsoak) - Introduces a fullstack TypeScript framework designed for seamless server-side rendering without needing a build process.
+* [Titan Sub Implosion Audio Released For the First Time](https://news.slashdot.org/story/25/02/12/2346252/titan-sub-implosion-audio-released-for-the-first-time?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Audio from a major submarine disaster is unveiled, providing new insights into the event and its causes.

+* [First Ultra-High-Energy Neutrino Detected](https://science.slashdot.org/story/25/02/12/2327213/first-ultra-high-energy-neutrino-detected?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Groundbreaking detection of an ultra-high-energy cosmic particle, shedding light on astrophysical phenomena.

+* [YouTube's New Hue](https://design.google/library/youtube-new-red-color) - A design-focused update on YouTube's visual branding and its new color palette.

+* [The average CPU performance of PCs and notebooks fell for the first time](https://www.cpubenchmark.net/year-on-year.html) - Industry performance benchmarks reveal a rare decline in average CPU performance.

-## Artificial Intelligence and Machine Learning
+## AI and Machine Learning

-* [AI Summaries Turn Real News Into Nonsense, BBC Finds](https://news.slashdot.org/story/25/02/12/2139233/ai-summaries-turn-real-news-into-nonsense-bbc-finds?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Investigates how AI systems can distort news content during summarization.

-* [AI Increases Unemployment Rates in US IT Sector](https://soylentnews.org/article.pl?sid=25/02/12/095248&from=rss) - Analyzes the role of AI in rising unemployment in the US IT sector due to automation.
+* [AI Increases Unemployment Rates in US IT Sector](https://soylentnews.org/article.pl?sid=25/02/12/095248&from=rss) - A report on how AI automation is reshaping the IT job market in the US.

-* [Oracle's Ellison Calls for Governments To Unify Data To Feed AI](https://developers.slashdot.org/story/25/02/12/1857208/oracles-ellison-calls-for-governments-to-unify-data-to-feed-ai?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A call for centralized data to improve AI models.
+* [AI Summaries Turn Real News Into Nonsense, BBC Finds](https://news.slashdot.org/story/25/02/12/2139233/ai-summaries-turn-real-news-into-nonsense-bbc-finds?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Analysis highlights issues with AI-generated content and its implications for media accuracy.

+* [Reasoning models are just LLMs](https://antirez.com/news/146) - A detailed explanation linking reasoning models directly to large language models, challenging industry narratives.

-* [OpenAI Cancels Its o3 AI Model In Favor of a 'Unified' Next-Gen Release](https://tech.slashdot.org/story/25/02/12/2119245/openai-cancels-its-o3-ai-model-in-favor-of-a-unified-next-gen-release?utm_source=rss1.0mainlinkanon&utm_medium=feed) - OpenAI pivots from its earlier AI model to a new, integrated iteration.
+* [OpenAI Cancels Its o3 AI Model In Favor of a 'Unified' Next-Gen Release](https://tech.slashdot.org/story/25/02/12/2119245/openai-cancels-its-o3-ai-model-in-favor-of-a-unified-next-gen-release?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Developments in AI research as OpenAI consolidates its model roadmap.

-## Security and Cybersecurity
+## Cybersecurity

-* [Woeful Security On Financial Phone Apps Is Getting People Murdered](https://news.slashdot.org/story/25/02/12/2339225/woeful-security-on-financial-phone-apps-is-getting-people-murdered?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Highlights critical flaws in mobile financial app security causing dangerous consequences.
+* [Woeful Security On Financial Phone Apps Is Getting People Murdered](https://news.slashdot.org/story/25/02/12/2339225/woeful-security-on-financial-phone-apps-is-getting-people-murdered?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A shocking report on the implications of poor cybersecurity practices in financial apps.

-* [Delivering Malware Through Abandoned Amazon S3 Buckets](https://www.schneier.com/blog/archives/2025/02/delivering-malware-through-abandoned-amazon-s3-buckets.html) - Explores how neglected Amazon S3 buckets are being exploited to distribute malware.
+* [Delivering Malware Through Abandoned Amazon S3 Buckets](https://www.schneier.com/blog/archives/2025/02/delivering-malware-through-abandoned-amazon-s3-buckets.html) - Insights into exploiting abandoned cloud storage resources for malicious intent.

-* [Leaking the email of any YouTube user for $10k](https://brutecat.com/articles/leaking-youtube-emails) - Reveals an exploit capable of exposing YouTube user email addresses for financial gain.
+* [Leaking the email of any YouTube user for $10k](https://brutecat.com/articles/leaking-youtube-emails) - A security flaw exposes how YouTube accounts can be compromised for profit.

-* [Kaspersky Researchers Find Screenshot-Reading Malware on the App Store and Google Play](https://soylentnews.org/article.pl?sid=25/02/09/145236&from=rss) - A discovery of malware that reads screenshots from devices in major app stores.

-* [ 'Cracked' and 'Nulled' Crime Forums,Closed Down In European Cyber Bust](https://soylentnews.org/article.pl?sid=25/02/08/1244232&from=rss) - Reports a major European takedown of illegal online forums.

-## Science and Discovery

-* [First Ultra-High-Energy Neutrino Detected](https://science.slashdot.org/story/25/02/12/2327213/first-ultra-high-energy-neutrino-detected?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Marks the detection of the most energetic neutrino ever recorded.

-* [Record-breaking neutrino is most energetic ever detected](https://www.nature.com/articles/d41586-025-00444-1) - Further coverage of the groundbreaking neutrino detection milestone.

-* [NASA Scientists Want to Solve a Mystery: Why Did Life "Turn Left?"](https://soylentnews.org/article.pl?sid=25/02/08/1511237&from=rss) - Explores a puzzling question in the origins of life and molecular asymmetry.

-* [Wide Bandwidth High-Power Triboelectric Energy Harvesting by Scotch Tape](https://pubs.acs.org/doi/10.1021/acsomega.4c08590) - Investigates the potential of energy harvesting using everyday materials like Scotch tape.

-* [Undergraduate Upends a 40-Year-Old Data Science Conjecture](https://soylentnews.org/article.pl?sid=25/02/11/1210226&from=rss) - A student's breakthrough resolves a long-standing problem in data science.

-## Unusual and Curious Topics
+## Innovation and Creative Projects

-* [Smuggling arbitrary data through an emoji](https://paulbutler.org/2025/smuggling-arbitrary-data-through-an-emoji/) - An exploration into using emojis to transport hidden information.

-* [Writing my own dithering algorithm in Racket](https://amanvir.com/blog/writing-my-own-dithering-algorithm-in-racket) - A deep-dive into creating a dithering algorithm using the Racket programming language.

-* [Show HN: I made my own OS from scratch because I was bored](https://jotalea.com.ar/misc/jotaleaos/) - A developer shares insights on building a custom operating system for leisure.
+* [Show HN: I made my own OS from scratch because I was bored](https://jotalea.com.ar/misc/jotaleaos/) - An individual shares their impressive journey in building an operating system from scratch.

+* [Smuggling arbitrary data through an emoji](https://paulbutler.org/2025/smuggling-arbitrary-data-through-an-emoji/) - Exploring how emojis can be repurposed for unconventional data transfer.

-* [HOTDOG: X11 Window Manager with Windows 3.1 Hot Dog Stand, Mac Classic and Aqua UI](https://github.com/arthurchoung/HOTDOG) - A quirky X11 window manager embracing retro and eclectic UI styles.
+* [HOTDOG: X11 Window Manager with Windows 3.1 Hot Dog Stand, Mac Classic and Aqua UI](https://github.com/arthurchoung/HOTDOG) - A quirky window manager design embracing vintage aesthetics.

-* [The Prophet of Parking: A eulogy for the great Donald Shoup](https://www.worksinprogress.news/p/the-prophet-of-parking) - A tribute to Donald Shoup's revolutionary ideas on urban parking.
+## Cultural and Historical Science

+* [Vanishing Culture: Punch Card Knitting](https://blog.archive.org/2025/02/12/vanishing-culture-punch-card-knitting/) - A fascinating dive into how knitting intersects with early computational methods.

+* [Undergraduate Upends a 40-Year-Old Data Science Conjecture](https://soylentnews.org/article.pl?sid=25/02/11/1210226&from=rss) - An undergraduate achieves a monumental feat by resolving a longstanding problem in data science.

+## Space and Earth Science

+* [Record-breaking neutrino is most energetic ever detected](https://www.nature.com/articles/d41586-025-00444-1) - Discovery of the most energetic neutrino demonstrates the advancement of astrophysical research.

+* [Private Spacecraft Gets Dramatic View Of Earth Eclipsing Moon](https://soylentnews.org/article.pl?sid=25/02/09/194224&from=rss) - Innovative imaging techniques yield striking celestial visuals.

 ---